ricee/furry-meme/README.md

-# furry-meme
+# ricee/vim-setup

-This is my vimrc file and I am putting it here to get my head around how this thing that is not subversion works :)
+Verson controlling my vim set up to my head around how this thing that is not subversion works :)